 The Bringer Of Newness And Power

-He is the medium though which Christ is able to become truly enjoined to every devout believer through that mystical Spiritual merger.
+Again, He is the medium through which Christ is able to become truly enjoined to every devout believer.
 And, in turn, through this merger of the divine with the human essence, we are able to know the personal newness and empowered existence which comes from Christ living within.
 So, Jesus would say, “Behold, I send the Promise of My Father upon you; but tarry in the city of Jerusalem until you are endued with power from on high.”
 (Luke 24:49 NKJV)

-Indeed, the redemptive purpose of the Holy Spirit is to affect this very real merger with Christ.
+So, the major aspect of the role of the Holy Spirit is to affect this very real merger between the devout believer and the Living Christ.
 And, the ultimate purpose of this merger with is to empower a thorough renewal of the believer’s core essence, which, in turn, radiates renewal outward into their entire influence.

 So, Jesus would say near the end of His discussion with His followers on the coming of the Spirit, “A little while longer and the world will see Me no more, but you will see Me.
 Because I live, you will live also.
 At that day you will know that I am in My Father, and you in Me, and I in you.
 He who has My commandments and keeps them, it is he who loves Me.
 And he who loves Me will be loved by My Father, and I will love him and manifest Myself to him.”
 (Ref.
 John 14:19 -21 - NKJV)